The young sons of renowned designer Tarun Tahiliani are striding in their father’s shoes, one careful, confident step at a time.

 The brothers make roguish eye contact with one another before admitting that their relationship has improved over time.
 Being in the US at similar points in their education meant that they could meet and hang out on weekends, and handling separate verticals in the family firm has given them common ground without having to step on each other’s toes.
 Both sports junkies, they go on holidays together every two years to watch a football event – alternating the World Cup and Euro Cup – somewhere in the world, and share their love for their five dogs, including three cheerful Shih Tzu puppies that clamber over their feet and a befuddled old mongrel they adopted from Friendicoes 17 years ago.
 Both are indifferent to fashion labels.
 Anand mostly dresses in casuals he makes for himself at his father’s workshop, or else shops at Nike.
 “I appreciate my father’s aesthetic but I wouldn’t wear all that elaborate couture.
 I am a huge fan of Suket Dhir, Antar Agni, Rahul Mishra, Rajesh Pratap, and Peachoo – I like that people are not just focusing on bridal wear and that they are reinventing boundaries,” he says.
 His younger brother, too, doesn’t toe the style line.
-Jahan can’t remember the last time he bought a suit, and can only name maverick designer Bhane – who retailed from a Facebook page before setting up a store in the boho-chic Meherchand market in Delhi – as his go-to fashion label.
+Jahan can’t remember the last time he bought a suit, and can only name maverick designer label Bhane – which retailed from a Facebook page before a store came up in the boho-chic Meherchand market in Delhi – as his go-to fashion brand.

 After initial hiccups, both share a healthy working relationship with their father.
 Says Anand, “There are moments we laugh together, and moments when just the sight of each other makes us blow a fuse.
 But it is important to never lose sight of the fact that we share a common vision and goal.
 Business should never come in between family.”
 Jahan shares a similar perspective: “I was initially reluctant to join the family business as I wanted to work on my own but now that we have started on this path together we have a good dynamic between us.
 My main objective is to reduce my father’s burden as much as possible and let him focus solely on the design side of the business.”